mjwhitta/zoom/README.md

 ## How to use

-You can use Zoom basically the same way you use ag/ack/grep/pt.
-Try the following command for more info:
+You can use Zoom basically the same way you use grep.
+Use the following command for more info:

 ```bash
 $ z --help